zanebrzezinski/Sine/README.md

 the users who he follows.
 Each loop will be able to be commented on and liked, as well as re-posted to all users feeds who follow the current-user.
 Reposted loops will indicate which user reposted them.
 Likes will indicate how many people liked a post and who liked it.
 Comments will be displayed below the loop.
+A user page will now also have a view to watch all of a users liked loops.

 [Details][phase-three]